All Episodes

 How are you?

-Um I want to set this up a little bit.
+I want to set this up a little bit.

-I have a friend that uh works internationally, and he's complaining that the economy is terrible because his dollar doesn't go as far overseas as it used to.
+I have a friend that works internationally, and he's complaining that the economy is terrible because his dollar doesn't go as far overseas as it used to.

-Uh my question is, what's the relationship of a weak or a strong dollar to the economy?
+My question is, what's the relationship of a weak or a strong dollar to the economy?

-That is, we're we have uh a rapid economic growth, we have higher standards of living, even though we have a weak dollar.
+We have higher standards of living, even though we have a weak dollar.

 I wouldn't worry about it.